Practitioner Patient FAQs

 Can I use a pseudonym?

 Yes you can use a pseudonym for telephone advice or enquiries if this is what you prefer to do.
-We will also arrange for pseudonyms to be used if a PHS clinician knows you or alternatively arrange treatment via one of our preferred providers.
+We will also arrange for pseudonyms to be used if a PH clinician knows you or alternatively arrange treatment via one of our preferred providers.
 The important issue is that you feel confident in being able to approach PH for help.

 Is the Practitioner Health service an occupational health service?